Disrupted Education Programme

 The University of Liverpool can offer the following support to young people who have experienced

 - Bespoke information and guidance from designated outreach staff to support transition to university

 - Support with transport to enable participation in the University’s Open Days and Applicant Discovery Days on campus

 - 365-day accommodation during your studies at Liverpool

 - Opportunity to apply to work as a Student Advocate with the University’s Outreach team.

-Referrals to this project can be made by contacting Ben Toleman, who will be happy to discuss the project and the support available to participants:
+Referrals to this programme can be made by contacting Ben Toleman, who will be happy to discuss the programme and the support available to participants.

 If you are considering progressing into the University and your studies been disrupted in a way that was beyond your control, please use the Disrupted Studies Form to tell us about the issues you have faced.

 If you are applying for a clinical programme (Medicine, Dentistry or Veterinary Science) you will need to contact the relevant department directly.
 They will be able to advise how you can share additional information regarding your application.